ITI researchers develop masquerading operating system

 “Unikernels were proposed to solve the problem of operating systems, but the work is heavy and inhibited and unikernels don’t support existing applications well,” said Kuo, a computer science (CS) graduate student.
 “In our research, we show that you can achieve the unikernel’s benefits without sacrificing compatibility with existing applications.”

 The research began when Kuo had an internship with IBM last summer.
-His mentors were unikernel experts and were working to solve the challenges associated with using them, while Kuo was focusing his thesis research on the Linux operating system.
+His mentors, Dan Williams and Ricardo Koller, are unikernel experts and were working to solve the challenges associated with using them, while Kuo was focusing his thesis research on the Linux operating system.
 When they discussed combining their specialties to tackle this challenge, they discovered promising possibilities.

 When Kuo returned to Illinois the project fit in well with research his adviser, Mohan, was already conducting in regard to debloating code to make it more efficient.
 (Read more about this project, supported by the Office of Naval Research here).
 Together they continued the research with the support of C3SR, a research collaboration between CSL and IBM.
 Their approach, known as “Lupine Linux” (since Linux represents the proverbial wolf in Unikernel clothing), can achieve the flexibility, stability and support of using Linux, while still achieving the performance benefits of unikernels.